 Staffed by museum professionals and dedicated volunteer work force, the Fairfax Museum & Visitor Center is housed in the former Fairfax Elementary School, built in 1873 as the first two-story brick school in Fairfax County.
 Listed on the National Register of Historic Places, the facility is handicapped-accessible.

 The visitor center provides general visitor information for both tourists and residents, including lodging, restaurants, transportation and historic and natural attractions.
-The visitor center also is the place to find out about special events in and around the city.
+It also is the place to find out about special events in and around the city.

 The facility's gift shop stocks books, art prints and souvenirs related to Fairfax and Virginia history.